markjprice/cs13net9/docs/errata/improvements.md

 > **More Information**: You can learn more about Windows Terminal at the following link: https://devblogs.microsoft.com/commandline/windows-terminal-is-now-the-default-in-windows-11/.

 In the next edition, I might add notes about this.

+# Appendix - Exercise 3.1 – Test your knowledge

+> Thanks to **rene**/`rene510` in the Discord channel for asking a question about this.

+In Question 2, "What happens when you divide a double variable by 0?", in my suggested answer I wrote, "The `double` type contains a special value of `Infinity`.
+Instances of floating-point numbers can have the special values of `NaN` (not a number) or, in the case of dividing by `0`, either `PositiveInfinity` or `NegativeInfinity`."

+In the next edition, I will add that those special values output as `8` and `-8`.